-S0009 During application review, it was noted the recipient's EEO Plan (Utilization Report) expired on December 11, 2023.
-The recipient must provide a new EEO Plan to the Office of Criminal Justice Grants at monitoring.
-S0010 During application review, it was noted the recipient's EEO Plan Approval Letter will be expiring within the next six months.
-The recipient must submit a new EEO Plan Approval Letter to the Office of Criminal Justice Grants at monitoring.
-S0011 A risk assessment completed at the time of application review determined this project is HIGH-RISK.
-Backup documentation supporting all expenditures must accompany each reimbursement request submitted for approval.
-Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc. W0012 WITHHOLDING OF FUNDS: The project period for this award starts 10/01/2023.
-Prior to the drawdown of funds, the Recipient must submit all required quarterly performance reports due since the start date of the award period.
+A project risk assessment completed at the time of application review determined this project is HIGH-RISK.
+Full backup documentation supporting all expenditures must accompany each payment request submitted to OCJG for approval.
+Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc.

-Appendix F - FY2022 Award Standard Conditions
+Appendix F - FY2023 Award Standard Conditions

 The Florida Department of Law Enforcement (FDLE), Office of Criminal Justice Grants (OCJG) serves as the State Administering Agency (SAA) for various federal award programs awarded through the U.S. Department of Justice (DOJ), Office of Justice Programs (OJP).
-FDLE has been assigned as the certified Fiscal Agent for the 2022 Project Safe Neighborhoods awards by the U.S. Attorney.
-OCJG awards funds to eligible applicants, and requires compliance with the agreement and Standard Conditions upon signed acceptance of the award.
+FDLE has been assigned as the certified Fiscal Agent for the Project Safe Neighborhoods awards by the U.S. Attorney.
+OCJG awards funds to eligible applicants and requires compliance with the agreement and Standard Conditions upon signed acceptance of the award.